jeffboody/libai/readme-nn.md

 Perceptron
 ----------

+The perceptron is the main type of node which is used by neural networks and implements a function that roughly mimics biological neurons.
+This function consists of a weighted sum of inputs plus a bias term followed by an activation function.

+	W      = [[w1,w2,...,wn],b]
+	f(X,W) = fact(SUM(xi*wi) + b)

-The perceptron is a node which implements a function that roughly mimics the functional capabilities of biological neurons.
-However, for our purposes it is sufficient to describe the perceptron in terms of the node function.
-The perceptron node is actually composed of two distinct functions.
-The first function is a weighted sum of inputs plus a bias term and the second function is a non-linear activation function.
-The weights (w) and the bias (b) are parameters that are learned by the neural network.
-The activation function on the other hand is a hyperparameter that is selected when designing the neural network.
+The weights (w) and the bias (b) are the parameters that are learned by the neural network while the activation function is a hyperparameter that is selected when designing the neural network.

-The following diagram shows the perceptron node.
+The following function graph shows the perceptron which can most easily be visualized as a compound node.

 ![Perceptron](docs/nn-perceptron.jpg?raw=true "Perceptron")

-[TODO - backpropagation]
+The following function graph shows the backpropagation procedure for the perceptron node.
+Note that the activation function does not include any function parameters so the update step may be skipped.
+The perceptron node implementation may also choose to combine the compound node into a single node by simply substituting equations.

 ![Perceptron Backpropagation](docs/nn-perceptron-backprop.jpg?raw=true "Perceptron Backpropagation")

-It is useful to note the similarity between the perceptron and the equation of a line.
+To gain a better understanding of how the perceptron works it is useful to compare the perceptron function with the equation of a line.
 The perceptron weights are analogous to the slope of the line while the bias is analogous to the y-intercept.
-However, the inclusion of the activation function enables the perceptron to solve more complicated non-linear problems.

 	y = m*x + b

-Many types of problems can be solved by simply connecting multiple layers of perceptron nodes (e.g. a multi-layer perceptron or MLP).
+From the biological perspective, a neuron may activate at different strength depending on if some threshold was exceeded.
+The activation function is generally designed to mimic this behavior, however, in practice the designer may choose any function desired to achieve a particular effect.
+For example, an activation function may be selected to model a non-linear operation, to threshold outputs or to predict a probability.

 References